Epitaxy: Solid-phase

 Solid-phase epitaxy (SPE) is a transition between the amorphous and crystalline phases of a material.
 It is usually produced by depositing a film of amorphous material on a crystalline substrate, then heating it to crystallize the film.
 The single-crystal substrate serves as a template for crystal growth.
 The annealing step used to recrystallize or heal silicon layers amorphized during ion implantation is also considered to be a type of solid phase epitaxy.
 The impurity segregation and redistribution at the growing crystal-amorphous layer interface during this process is used to incorporate low-solubility dopants in metals and silicon.

 Doping

 An epitaxial layer can be doped during deposition by adding impurities to the source gas, such as arsine, phosphine, or diborane.
 Dopants in the source gas, liberated by evaporation or wet etching of the surface, may also diffuse into the epitaxial layer and cause autodoping.
 The concentration of impurity in the gas phase determines its concentration in the deposited film.
-Doping can also achieved by a site-competition technique, where the growth precursor ratios are tuned to enhance the incorporation of vacancies, specific dopant species or vacant-dopant clusters into the lattice.
+Doping can also be achieved by a site-competition technique, where the growth precursor ratios are tuned to enhance the incorporation of vacancies, specific dopant species or vacant-dopant clusters into the lattice.
 Additionally, the high temperatures at which epitaxy is performed may allow dopants to diffuse into the growing layer from other layers in the wafer (out-diffusion).